Y0ursTruly/Y0ursTruly/README.md

 ### Hi there 👋
-Make sure to check out my newest repository <a href="https://github.com/Y0ursTruly/slate.git">Slate</a>
+Make sure to check some of my repositores like <a href="https://github.com/Y0ursTruly/slate.git">Slate</a> or [webject](https://github.com/Y0ursTruly/webject.git)
 <!--
 - 🔭 I’m currently working on "slate" which is a messaging system that enables users to send messages to each other without routing those messages through the mainserver
 - 🤔 I’m looking for help with sending files through THIS messaging system